valueflows/vf-graphql/README.md

 - Composable GraphQL schemas, TypeScript and FlowType definitions
 - Runtime composition of schema modules into application-specific APIs which implement subsets of the ValueFlows vocabulary

+## API

+The top-level module export contains three methods: `buildSchema`, `printSchema` and `validate`.

+`buildSchema`, when run without arguments, will return a GraphQLSchema object for the entire ValueFlows API, including all optional and auxiliary modules.
+When passed an array, it builds a subset of the full spec which includes only the specified modules.
+For a complete list of modules, see `schemaModules` in `schema-manifest.js`.

+`printSchema` from the `graphql` module is also exported to make it easy to turn built schema objects into SDL strings, as some modules require this input format.

+`validate` takes another GraphQL schema as input and validates it against a schema generated from any set of module IDs.
+The output format is that of GraphQL's [`findBreakingChanges`](https://github.com/graphql/graphql-js/blob/master/src/utilities/findBreakingChanges.js).

+If you need access to a string version of any schema, you can get an SDL version with

+	printSchema(buildSchema(/* [...] */))

+If all you need is the *entire* schema as a string, consider importing `@valueflows/vf-graphql/ALL_VF_SDL` or `@valueflows/vf-graphql/json-schema.json` instead.